 3) Physical illnesses and/or medications

-Treatment and Therapies for Depression
+Treatment and Treatments for Depression

 Depression responds to treatment, even in severe cases.
 However, the earlier after the onset of signs and symptoms that treatment is initiated, the more effective the treatment is likely to be.
 Treatments focus on identifying the causes, ameliorating the effects of the causes, and the development of adaptive or coping strategies.
 However, since personalities and circumstances differ, there is no “standard” treatment, but treatment must be tailored to the specific patient and their situations and circumstances.

-Treatment for major Depressive Disorder ranges from psychological counseling to a variety of more active psychological therapies.
+Treatment for major Depressive Disorder ranges from psychological counseling to a variety of more active psychological treatments.
 Individuals suffering from just a few of the symptoms, but the symptoms are particularly distressing, while not in full major Depressive Disorder, can also benefit from psychological counseling.